How to take the ultimate trip to Muscat, Oman’s enchanting capital

 With its palm trees, soft sands and gentle waves, Qurum Beach is an oasis in the heart of the city.
 It’s free to visit, and is clean and safe for bathing.
 To rent jet skis, boogie boards and kayaks, visit the beachfront watersports centre at the Crowne Plaza Muscat hotel.

-There are several glorious private beaches to the east of the city (20-30 minutes’ drive), at the likes of Al Bustan Palace and Shangri-La Barr Al Jissah, Muscat – which are also frequented by nesting wild turtles.
-If you’re not a hotel guest, day passes for the beach, pool and facilities are available; the latter is priced from 20 OMR (£42) per adult, which includes a 15 OMR (£31) dining credit.
+There are several glorious private beaches to the east of the city (a 20-30-minute drive), at the likes of Al Bustan Palace and Shangri-La Barr Al Jissah, Muscat – which are also frequented by nesting wild turtles.
+If you’re not a hotel guest, day passes for the beach, pool and facilities are available; the latter is priced from 20 OMR per adult, which includes a 15 OMR dining credit.

 Architectural highlight